 On a yearly basis, the official crime statistics (PKS) publishes figures on a range of offences registered by the different German police bodies.
 The system has some drawbacks on account of there being no scientific (or at least civil) control over the data collection methods.
 However, with this aspect in mind, and with a measure of caution, some observations can be enriched with numbers here, for instance effects from changes in laws around resistance against police officers.

-Podology: In-Depth Analysis of Podcasts
+Glasspod: In-Depth Analysis of Podcasts

 There are many podcast analysis apps, but they usually serve to provide authors with statistics about their listeners.
-Podology takes a different approach: It transcribes and indexes the content of podcasts and makes them searchable, both at the text- and the semantic level by integrating language models.
+Glasspod takes a different approach: It transcribes and indexes the content of podcasts and makes them searchable, both at the text- and the semantic level by integrating language models.
 In this way, podcasts become transparent as a source of information or subject of inquiry.